 Mr Nair is an Independent Director and a member of the Audit and Risk Committee of Keppel DC REIT Management Pte.
-Ltd., the Manager of Singapore listed Keppel DC REIT, an Independent Director and Chairman of the Audit Committee of Singapore listed Singapore Reinsurance Corporation Limited and a Director of Agri-Food & Veterinary Authority of Singapore and Health Sciences Authority of Singapore.
+Ltd., the Manager of Singapore listed Keppel DC REIT, an Independent Director and Chairman of the Audit Committee of Singapore listed Singapore Reinsurance Corporation Limited and a Director of Health Sciences Authority of Singapore.
 He is also a part-time lecturer at the Civil Service College of Singapore.

-Mr Nair was awarded the Public Service Medal (Silver) in 1994 by the Singapore Government and the Friendship Medal in 2013 by the Government of Laos.
-He holds a Bachelor of Engineering from McGill University and a Master in Public Administration from Harvard University.
+Mr Nair was awarded the Public Service Medal (Silver) in 1994 by the Singapore Government and the Friendship

-BIKRAMJIT SINGH THAKRAL Age 43
+BIKRAMJIT SINGH THAKRAL Age 44